fubuloubu/ad-hoc-networking/README.md

 # Properties of Ad-Hoc Networks
-Explore the considerations of number of end users to ad-hoc networking effectiveness
+Explore the effects of various properties on effectiveness of ad-hoc networks

 # Instructions
 Review Documentation in *documentation* directory